 A. I would make a cover just like you purchase for outdoor grills, or have someone make it.
 I have a small wood cook stove and it smokes a lot; it's in my storage shed presently, I have thought of putting it under our upper back deck, but same problem as you, but yes, I think there's a way to enjoy that stove, go for it.cheryl lynn eggleston

 Q. I was given an old cast iron outdoor fireplace that is rusted.
 I would like to know what to do to restore it to the beautiful black it once was.
 I have purchased a can of Krylon BBQ & Stove paint

-[affil. link to product info on Amazon] along with a wire brush.
+[affil. link to info/product on Amazon] along with a wire brush.
 I took the brush to it, but some rust remains.
 I am wondering if I need to remove ALL rust before painting, how to do so if necessary and if I have purchased the right product.

 I would appreciate any and all help you can offer.

 A. Hi Debra.
 It's usually considered good to apply a rust converter if you can't get every bit of rust off.
 This is a phosphoric acid based chemical that converts the rust from the powdery flaky "red rust" to a hard, stable, "black rust".
 Then a coat of your stove paint, a couple of fires to fully cure it, and another coat.